kenheaslip/EducationEngineer/education-engineer/tutorial.md

 ```

 ## Preparing Your New Cluster
 Congratulations!
-At this point you have successfully completed installation/configuration of pre-requisite software and built your local kubernetes cluster.
+You have successfully completed installation/configuration of pre-requisite software and built your local kubernetes cluster.

+In this section we will be reviewing:
+- Recommended configurations for your environment
+- How to deploy your application
-In this section we will be reviewing the configurations your application needs to operate and be reachable on your network.
+- Configurations your application needs to operate and be reachable on your network.
 We will be using a sample application from Google repositories to keep things simple.

 ### Create a New Namespace
+What is a namespace?
+In kubernetes, a namespace is a logical construct that is used to isolate your applications from other ones.
+It serves as a base where security and network policies can be applied to give you control over any applictions that are deployed into it.
+Since a namepsace is a logical construct, let's try and line this up with a real world example.

+Let's picture a storage unit.
+Yes, those places where you can rent individual units.
+Lets picture the whole building as a namespace.
+We know namespaces are able to exist across multiple nodes (VM's) so lets call each individual storge unit inside the building a worker node, and the items in the units, pods.
+Now we are looking at one Namespace (the building) that is spanning across many Nodes (the individual Units) and running many pods (the unit contents).
+This is the basis on which kubernetes is able to guarnatee high availablity for your application workloads.

+How about a picture.
+Below is a tree diagram of how everything connects.

+- Cluster
+  - namespace 1 (the storage building)
+    - node 1 (storage unit 1)
+      - pod 1
+      - pod 2
+    - Node 2 (storage unit 2)
+      - pod 1
+      - pod 2

+Your cluster will come with a few namespace prebuilt.
+Most of them contain core services your cluster needs to run except for one.
+The "default" namespace.
 It's best practice to avoid deploying apps in the default namespace in your cluster.
 If you use default, you may encounter issues in the future where a cluster version upgrade modifies settings you have applied and creates outages or performance impacts on your apps.
+TO avoid this we will need to create a new namespace for the applciations we want to deploy.

 An example of an issue you could run into is changes to the default namespace limits or quotas:
 - A cluster upgrade removes or modifies the limits you set on the default namespace.
 If you are using a cloud K8s Cluster with node scaling, your app could endlessly scale up and surprise you with a very expensive bill.